Storytelling is an important and often overlooked part of a Product Manager’s job.

-As a product manager, if anyone asks you what makes your product unique and better than the competition, you’ll be able to give them a full list of reasons that rationally support your success.
+As a Product Manager, if anyone asks you what makes your product unique and better than the competition, you can give a full list of reasons to rationally support your success.
 It’s the features.
 It’s the price, the performance, the novelty, etc.

-Moreover, you’re probably using those same reasons to communicate with potential customers.
-Yet, what most product managers miss is the emotional connection that drives customers’ decisions.
+And you’re probably using those same reasons to communicate with potential customers.

 Start with the why